Table of Contents

 It has given birth to several problems like shortage of wives, they are treated like sex slaves and are forced to marry more than one man at a time, women trafficking, violence, and discrimination.

-This trend is known as forced polyandry which is being practiced in the Indian state of Uttar Pradesh caused by the growing gender imbalance and shortage of women in different states of the country.
-The women are brought from poverty-stricken families.
-They are officially married to one brother but asked to act as the wife of several other brothers or cousins of the same family.
+This trend is known as forced polyandry which is being practiced in the Indian state of Uttar Pradesh caused of the growing gender imbalance and shortage of women in different states of the country.

 The Baghpat district in Uttar Pradesh was also warned by the United Nations in 2014 as it was facing the core Indian gender imbalance crisis at that time.

-The 2011 Indian census showed only 856 females to 1000 men and many NGO’s combating female foeticide believe that the 2021 census will show the female ration over men declined further because some studies in different states of India showed that none of the children born in 132 villages were girls which is an alarming situation.
+The 2011 Indian census showed only 856 females to 1000 men and many NGOs combating female foeticide believe that the 2021 census will show the female ratio to men declined further.

 The UN population fund (UNFPA) notes that biologically the normal sex ratio in any country should vary from 102 males per 100 females but in India, this ratio stands at 120 males per 100 females.